Explorer¶

 x

-or use theesc
+or press theesc

-key to collapse the filter history.
+key to hide the filter history.

 Operation Instructions¶